Marvin Baker, a 65-year-old male; , comes to the doctor's office because of hearing loss.

 - Not in the office.
 But in the factory it was loud sometimes.
 Most of the time I used my headphones, but sometimes I forgot to put them on.

 - I live with my wife.
-We don't have any kids.
+Our son moved out years ago.

 - I often drink a beer after work, but not more than one.